DarraghReid/krafts/README.md

 * Typography
-    * The dominant font I chose for Krafts was Noto Sans.
-I feel it gave the typography of the site a distinctive, but not distracting, look.

-        The font was sourced from [Google Fonts](https://fonts.google.com/)
+    * Raleway is used throughout the site.
+It's a simple font that doesn't distract.
+It was sourced from [Google Fonts](https://fonts.google.com/)

 * Imagery
-    * the only images displayed on the site are uploaded by users themselves and are displayed alongside the uploaded joke in a card format.

-    * Images are uploaded to the site via url, using the image url input in the "Add Joke" form.
-Having users add images to their jokes adds an extra fun element.
-It makes the user experience more enjoyable and makes the site more interesting.
-Memes are also very popular in other social media websites.

-        The images are chosen at the discretion of the user.
-The user is, however, instructed to ensure that the image is somewhat related to the joke.
-This can be moderated by the admin, who can remove jokes at their discretion.
+    * Images were sourced from site that provide images for free.
+The images displayed on the Home page and for the individual products were carefully chosen to reflect the handmade ethos of the site.
+The images are stored in the database in both url and file format.

 ## Wireframes
 * Wireframe of Home Page